kiy4h/gci-journey-2018/data/TextSection/why-coala.md

 I scrolled down through their website. <br>
 I thought, "An organization that lint codes in different languages?
 Interesting."

-At first, I wasn't so sure about my decision, but I have no regrets choosing coala.
+At first, I wasn't so sure about my decision, but I have no regrets choosing coala.<br>
+It's an awesome organization, especially because it's all made out of pure python.